madlabsinc/mevn-cli/docs/guide/README.md

 ## Getting started

-A CLI tool for getting started with MEVN stack.
-It offers a super simple boilerplate project and additional utilities for building a MEVN app.
-It helps for beginner developers to easily create a template for their Web application development.
+A CLI tool for getting started with the MEVN stack.
+It offers a super simple boilerplate template and additional utilities for building a MEVN stack based webapp.
+It takes away the hassle of setting up the local development environment which may become a nightmare especially for beginners who are just starting out.

 ## Prerequisites